Western Canada Youth Parliament: WCYP formation and history

 The first recorded discussion of holding a western Canadian youth parliament was in 1959.
 That year, the members of the Alberta Youth Parliament debated but defeated a resolution supporting the creation of a "Western Canada Older Boys' Parliament."
 It would be over twenty years before the next proposal for a western Canadian youth parliament occurred.
 In 1981, the Youth Parliament of Manitoba and Northwestern Ontario (as it was then known) organized the first Western Canada Youth Parliament as a project to commemorate their 60th anniversary.
 It was also designed to be an inter-provincial event to fill the gap between sessions of the now defunct Youth Parliament of Canada/Parlement jeunesse du Canada, which at that time was only held bi-annually.
 While the British Columbia Youth Parliament did not officially endorse its participation in the first WCYP, representatives of all four western Canadian youth parliaments did attend that first session.

 The first Western Canada Youth Parliament in which all four western provincial youth parliaments officially participated was held in the Alberta legislature in 1983.

-The success of that WCYP encouraged the constituent parliaments to agree to hold the event bi-annually to alternate with the Youth Parliament of Canada.
+The success of that WCYP encouraged the constituent parliaments to agree to hold the event bi-annually to alternate with the Youth Parliament of Canada/Parlement jeunesse du Canada.
 The next session was held in Winnipeg in July 1985.
 The BCYP hosted in 1987, holding the session in the senate chambers of the University of Victoria.
 The Saskatchewan Youth Parliament took its turn hosting the May 1989 session in the provincial Legislative Building in Regina.
 The 1987 session hosted an ambassador from the Junior Statesmen of America from Washington State.
 The 1989 session was notable in that it was the first time an ambassador attended from one of the eastern Canadian youth parliaments, being a member of the Nova Scotia Youth Parliament.

 The rotation of Westerns has since cycled bi-annually between the four provinces in its original sequence, except for the seventh session, which came after a two-year hiatus.

-Future
+Proposed expansion

 In 2021, the British Columbia Youth Parliament announced that the WCYP would be expanding, and would become a national organization known as the "Canada Youth Parliament" ("CYP").
-According to the announcement, the CYP will meet in July 2021 online via Zoom.
-The CYP will be an English-language only event, not to be confused with the defunct Youth Parliament of Canada/Parlement jeunesse du Canada.
+According to the announcement, the CYP was to meet in July 2021 online via Zoom.
+The CYP was to be an English-language only event, not to be confused with the defunct Youth Parliament of Canada.